smoorg/mateuszreszka-xyz/content/posts/choose-your-tools-wisely.md

 Over the years I trusted JetBrains software for the fact they allow for perpetual license keys.
 I believe they call it fallback license.
 You can use your version of CLion or whatnot from 2013 if you really want!
 As long as you paid for at least a full year.

-Also Reaper, a DAW software.
+I also use Reaper, a DAW software.
 I remember using it back in 2013 and its look and feel is still very similar.

 ## Conclusion

 Sanitize your tech stack.
 Choose software wisely.
 Learn bash for small automations.
+Avoid software and languages that obsolete easily.